 Contracts include all holidays (except Christmas)

 24/7 staff – onsite support, 24hr communal side kitchen for residents, half basketball/and volleyball court, study pods and multi-purpose areas, student club games room, onsite shop (snacks only) and vending machines, computer lab, outdoor picnic tables and BBQ areas, laundry facilities, kitchen garden pollinated by (stingless) native bees, 2 pianos, dining hall, indoor fireplaces, bicycle storage, relaxing gardens, and storage solutions for returning residents.

-IH fully-catered, spacious and single occupant, fully-furnished rooms are the perfect choice for first time Uni students.
+IH Catered, spacious and single occupant, fully-furnished rooms are the perfect choice for first time Uni students.
 Rooms are arranged in towers with shared bathroom facilities on each floor between 4-5 residents (one of the lowest people to bathroom ratios on campus).
 Each tower also features a shared kitchenette and common space to chill out and chat with friends after a long day at the books.

 Dr Carla Tromans

 Self-Catered residents enjoy their own fully-furnished private bedroom with ensuite bathroom and a shared a spacious kitchen, lounge and dining area with three other roommates on your floor.
 It’s the perfect spot to unwind after a busy day and flows out onto a balcony to enjoy the views.
 Each lounge area features comfy seating and a TV unit with plenty of storage.
 The fully equipped kitchen includes a full-sized refrigerator with freezer, oven, cooktop, toaster, kettle, and microwave.
 All the pots, plates and utensils you will need to whip up a gourmet meal are provided.
 Meal plans can be purchased.
 Weekly cleaning service to common areas is included.